apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**JPMorgan Chase is set to report second-quarter earnings – here's what the Street expects**
+**2 killed in Vermont flooding brought on by Beryl's remnants**

-You can read more about it [here](https://www.cnbc.com/2024/07/12/jpmorgan-chase-jpm-earnings-q2-2024.html).
+You can read more about it [here](https://www.cbsnews.com/boston/news/hurricane-beryl-remnants-vermont-flooding-deaths/).

 ## Requirements
 - Python 3.8